geosarr/geosarr/README.md

 ### Hi there 👋

-🔭 I am currently an apprentice at DataLab Carrefour Financial Services and Insurance.
+🔭 I am currently a Data Science Consultant working in the financial services and for an investment bank.
 I am familiar with the following technologies and languages

 ![](https://img.shields.io/badge/Google_Cloud-000?&logo=google-cloud)
 ![](https://img.shields.io/badge/-Docker-000?&logo=Docker)